Tuesday, July 31, 2012

 From a mansion with guards to a vault in Mexico, Caitlyn is torn between her history with Jerrick and her future with Ethan.
 It leaves you wondering who she is going to choose for her HEA.

-Five stars.
+Five bikes.
 I bought this on Amazon kindle.

 The Devil You Know by Victoria Vane